Even for people with a long history of natural curly hair, wash day holds a certain horror.

 Even now when the process is no longer traumatic, we still dread the day for two reasons: combs, and time.
 How long will it take this time?
 An hour?
 Two?
 Will you have any working muscles left after eons of holding your arms at various angles to your head, washing, combing, sectioning?
 Will you have any hair left as the curlicues mount to clog your sink and shower?

 These were the questions that haunted me when I first made the decision to go natural.
 So you can imagine my surprise, when, less than a year later, my wash days hold no horror at all.
-Because I’ve said it once and I’ll say it again: with natural hair, you don’t need to use a comb.
+Because I’ve said it once and I’ll say it again: with natural 4C curls, you don’t need to use a comb.

 In fact, for defined curls a comb might actually work against you.
 Since you’re not going for straight hair, your only aim in detangling should be to avoid hair matting up and breaking off, and for that all you need is your hands and a good product.
 So without further ado, here’s my recipe for a quick, painless, and effective natural wash day.